robhagemans/ansipipe/README.md

         return 0;
     }

 Apart from the C++ header, a (GNU-flavoured) C header and Python module are also provided.
+The header files are MIT-licensed, so there's no licence worries when linking them to your project.

 There are two ways to deploy it.
-One:
+One way:

     E:\ANSIpipe> gcc launcher.c -o launcher.exe
     E:\ANSIpipe> g++ example.cpp -o example.exe
     E:\ANSIpipe> launcher example

-Two:
+The other way:

     E:\ANSIpipe> gcc launcher.c -o example.com
     E:\ANSIpipe> g++ example.cpp -o example.exe
     E:\ANSIpipe> example

+And this is what it looks like:

 ![Screenshot of ANSI|pipe in action](/../screenshots/screenshot.png?raw=true)

+# How it does it

+ANSI|pipe creates named pipes, one for each of `stdin`, `stdout` and `stderr`.
+It converts Windows keystrokes into a byte stream of UTF-8 and ANSI escape sequences, and sends this into the `stdin` pipe.
+At the same time, it takes the input from the `stdout` and `stderr`, interprets and the ANSI sequences and executes them on the Windows API, converts the text from UTF-8 to UTF-16 and prints it on the console.

-As the Windows shell gives preference to `.COM` over `.EXE` when globbing an executable, all command-line access will naturally be routed through ANSI|pipe while any GUI access through the Start Menu or the File Manager can use the `.EXE` and avoid a console window.
-If ANSI|pipe sees its name ends with `.EXE`, it will take its first argument as the executable to run.
+As for the launcher, the Windows shell gives preference to `.COM` over `.EXE` when globbing an executable, all command-line access will naturally be routed through ANSI|pipe while any GUI access through the Start Menu or the File Manager can use the `.EXE` and avoid a console window.
+If ANSI|pipe sees its name ends in `.EXE`, it will take its first argument as the executable to run.

 Either way, any remaining command-line arguments are sent to your app's executable.
 For instance, a Python app that uses `import ansipipe` can be run with